PPiirainen/KoodikarpatKnuckles/README.md

 The glove uses combination of Flex sensors,ESP32, ESPNow for wireless datalink and 18650 for power. and Vive Tracker for positional tracking of course.

 The tracking is very responsive.
-There are no lag to see in vr.
-And of course only 2 fingers at the moment.
+There are no lag to see in VR.
+And of course only for 2 fingers at the moment.

 This was of course heavily inspired by u/jimmygray_ and others alike work with similar kind of devises.